vtex-apps/store/BLOCKS.md

 A route will be accessed if its path matches the current URL.

 To get values from the URL, one may insert parameters on the path.
-Parameters can have different behaviors dependeing on their prefix:
+Parameters can have different behaviors depending on their prefix:

 - `:identifier` will capture the string between two `/`.
 - `*identifier` will capture the biggest string possible that produces a valid match between the URL and the path.